The Seer (Big Country album)

 The Seer is the third studio album by the Scottish band Big Country, released in 1986.
 The album featured very traditional Scottish musical settings, reminiscent of the band's debut album The Crossing (1983).
 Kate Bush worked on the title song in a duet with lead singer and lyricist Stuart Adamson.
-The album's first single, "Look Away", was an Irish number one, and was also the group's biggest hit single in the UK, reaching #7.
+The album's first single, "Look Away", was an Irish number one, and was also the group's biggest hit single in the UK, reaching number 7.

 The album reached number 2 in the UK Albums Chart.

 Lyrics and music

 The Seer saw Big Country return to the sweeping Scottish sound that had made them famous on The Crossing.
 It is sometimes considered to be the band's most overtly Celtic album, with many of the songs containing explicit or veiled references to Scottish history - for example, "Remembrance Day" deals with the Highland Clearances (in which thousands of Highlanders were relocated to British colonial possessions such as Canada and New Zealand), "Red Fox" is about the 1752 Appin Murder, and the title track concerns the seventeenth century mystic the Brahan Seer.